StockNews.com Initiates Coverage on Ashford (NYSEAMERICAN:AINC)

-Equities researchers at StockNews.com began coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Free Report) in a research report issued on Saturday.
-The brokerage set a “buy” rating on the financial services provider’s stock.
+Analysts at StockNews.com assumed coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Free Report) in a research note issued to investors on Monday.
+The firm set a “buy” rating on the financial services provider’s stock.

-Separately, B. Riley dropped their target price on shares of Ashford from $15.00 to $10.00 in a research note on Monday, May 22nd.
+Separately, B. Riley reduced their price objective on shares of Ashford from $15.00 to $10.00 in a research report on Monday, May 22nd.

 Institutional Investors Weigh In On Ashford

-A hedge fund recently raised its stake in Ashford stock.
-Vanguard Group Inc. boosted its holdings in Ashford Inc. (NYSEAMERICAN:AINC – Free Report) by 5.6% during the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The firm owned 81,717 shares of the financial services provider’s stock after acquiring an additional 4,314 shares during the period.
-Vanguard Group Inc. owned 2.71% of Ashford worth $1,400,000 as of its most recent filing with the Securities and Exchange Commission.
-12.95% of the stock is owned by hedge funds and other institutional investors.
+An institutional investor recently raised its position in Ashford stock.
+Geode Capital Management LLC increased its stake in shares of Ashford Inc. (NYSEAMERICAN:AINC – Free Report) by 5.4% during the 4th quarter, according to its most recent filing with the SEC.
+The institutional investor owned 17,369 shares of the financial services provider’s stock after acquiring an additional 883 shares during the period.
+Geode Capital Management LLC owned approximately 0.56% of Ashford worth $241,000 at the end of the most recent reporting period.
+Institutional investors and hedge funds own 12.95% of the company’s stock.

 Ashford, Inc is an asset management firm.
 The firm provides investment management and related services to the real estate and hospitality sectors.
 Ashford, Inc was formed on April 2, 2014 and is based in Dallas, Texas.
 Ashford Inc(NYSEAM:AINC) operates independently of Ashford Hospitality Trust, Inc as of November 5, 2019.